tercanfurkan/ourplace/rfc.md

     - ci
         - build, test and merge
     - deploy

+DATA

+    - should we compress data?
+        - when? before sending, before storing?
+    - compress data?

 *This is the core of your proposal, and its purpose is to help you think through the problem because [writing is thinking](https://medium.learningbyshipping.com/writing-is-thinking-an-annotated-twitter-thread-2a75fe07fade).*